 I am glad to know that my trip to the bank, at least, isn’t as soul destroying as it could be.
 As far as grocery shopping goes — I think it’s high time I consider hiring an intern… (Kidding!)

 We are transitioning…from urban to rural living.
-In leaving behind the grind, hustle & bustle of city life, there are a lot of new things to learn: wells, septic systems, wood stoves, etc. One thing we found out about our new area is that skunks are not very Waking up to prickly realitiesprevalent – but porcupines are!
+In leaving behind the grind, hustle & bustle of city life, there are a lot of new things to learn: wells, septic systems, wood stoves, etc. One thing we found out about our new area is that skunks are not very prevalent – but porcupines are!
 The first night in our new home was marked by Jill and Samson denying my husband his new large screen tv – they both had a run in with a porcupine!
 The dogs must have done more than sniff it, because they had quills around and in their mouths.
 We (dogs and humans) met the good doctors at the Princess Animal Hospital.
 Because Jill is so dark and this dark extends into her mouth in ways of dark pigment the vet was able to take this picture (with our permission) to illustrate the results of congress between dogs and porcupine.
 For those of you in an area like ours, that has a prevalence of these rodents, this article written by a vet in New England is highly entertaining and informative.

 The Best Part of Waking Up — Science in your Cup